-Page 9 / 54
+241 publication of Candidacies

-- publication of Executive Committee recommendations on potential member - organisations (for full, candidate or associate membership) - publication of Executive Committee recommendations on exclusion and/or - suspension of member organisations - sending the GA agenda, as detailed in the Statutes - 2 weeks before the General Assembly is the deadline for: - publication of support for candidates - 1 week before the General Assembly is the deadline for: - amendments to the resolutions, Activity Plan and Financial Plan - Other deadlines: - The deadline for submitting emergency resolutions must be 2 days before the - start of the General Assembly.
-At the end of the General Assembly's first day, - the assembly sets a deadline for amendments to the emergency resolutions.
+publication of Executive Committee recommendations on candidating member organisations (for full or candidate membership)

+publication of Executive Committee recommendations on exclusion and/or suspension of member organisations sending the GA agenda, as detailed in the Statutes

+247 2 weeks before the General Assembly is the deadline for:

+- publication of support for candidates - 1 week before the General Assembly is the deadline for: - amendments to the resolutions, Activity Plan and Financial Plan - 251 Other deadlines:

+The deadline for submitting emergency resolutions must be 2 days before the start of the General Assembly.
+At the end of the General Assembly's first day, the assembly sets a deadline for amendments to the emergency resolutions.

-2.5.
+255 2.5.
 Submission of resolutions and amendments

-- 235 At the general assembly Full Member Organisations and the Executive Committee - have the right to submit resolutions, and amendments to resolutions, the - political platform, the activity and financial plan, the strategic plan, the - statutes and the IRPs, bearing in mind the deadlines specified under 2.4. - Support of 3 Full Member Organizations is needed in order to table an emergency - resolution.
+At the general assembly Full Member Organisations and the Executive Committee have the right to submit resolutions, and amendments to resolutions, the political platform, the activity and financial plan, the strategic plan, the statutes and the IRPs, bearing in mind the deadlines specified under 2.4.
+Support of 3 Full Member Organizations is needed in order to table an emergency resolution.